-AMENDMENT 1100L FOR THE HOUSE BILL
+AMENDMENT 1100F FOR THE HOUSE STATE AFFAIRS BILL

-1 An Act to modify the medical marijuana program and to create an interim committee 2 to recommend implementation of the medical marijuana program.
-3 BE IT EN ACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: 4 Section 1 1.
+2 to recommend implementation of the medical marijuana program.
+3 BE IT EN ACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: 4 Section : 1.
 The Legislature finds the following facts to be true: 5 (1) 2020 Initiated Measure 26 passed by a vote of the people on November 3, 2020, 6 receiving nearly seventy percent of the vote, and will become law on July 1, 2021; 7 (2) The Measure legalizes marijuana for medical use by qualifying patients, including 8 minors.
 The Measure requires patients to obtain a registration card from the 9 Department of Health, and the Measure allows the acceptance of nonresident 10 cards.
 The Measure authorizes individuals to become designated caregivers and 11 grow marijuana in their homes.
 The Measure authorizes cultivation, manufacture, 12 and retail facilities if registered by the Department of Health; 13 (3) The Measure, however, does not include provisions for: 14 (a) Tracking marijuana or marijuana products; 15 (b) Taxing medical marijuana; 16 (c) Regulating the form of products, maximum potency, or appropriate dosage 17 of products for safe human consumption; 18 (d) Identifying the debilitating medical conditions that qualify for lawful use and 19 possession of medical marijuana; and 20 (e) Permitting, mandating, or prohibiting ownership within different tiers of the 21 marijuana supply chain; 22 (4) The Measure requires the Department of Health to regulate marijuana, which 23 conflicts with 2020 Constitutional Amendment A that gives the exclusive power to 24 regulate marijuana to the Department of Revenue.
 Amendment A is presently the subject of two constitutional challenges in the state courts;